Juanma (footballer, born 1978)

-Juan Manuel Valero Martínez (born 3 January 1978), known as Juanma, is a Spanish former footballer who played as a right back.
+Juan Manuel Valero Martínez (born 3 January 1978), known as Juanma, is a Spanish former professional footballer who played as a right-back.

-He spent the vast majority of his 18-year senior career with Murcia.
+He spent the vast majority of his 17-year senior career with Murcia.

-Football career
+Career

-Born in Alicante, Valencian Community, Juanma made his professional debuts with Real Murcia, first playing with the reserves and moving to the first team aged 18.
-He helped the latter return to the second division in 2000, then retained his first-choice status in the subsequent seasons; in 2002–03 he appeared in 34 matches as Murcia returned to La Liga after a 14-year absence, only to be immediately relegated back.
+Born in Alicante, Valencian Community, Juanma made his professional debut with Real Murcia CF, first playing with the reserves and moving to the first team aged 18.
+He helped the latter return to Segunda División in 2000, then retained his first-choice status in the next seasons; in 2002–03 he appeared in 34 matches as the club returned to La Liga after a 14-year absence, only to be immediately relegated.

-In summer 2007, after another top division promotion, longtime club captain Juanma was deemed surplus to requirements by new coach Javier Clemente, and served a loan with Hércules CF. After that he spent some months training separately and, after arranging for a release with the board of directors, joined Orihuela CF in the third level in January 2009.
+In summer 2007, at the end of another top-division promotion, longtime captain Juanma was deemed surplus to requirements by new coach Javier Clemente, and served a loan at Hércules CF. He spent some months training separately after that and, having arranged for a release with the board of directors, joined Orihuela CF in the Segunda División B in January 2009.

-Juanma retired in June 2011 at the age of 33, after a further two full campaigns with Orihuela always in division three.
+Juanma retired in June 2011 at the age of 33, after a further two full campaigns with Orihuela always in the third tier.